 It shouldn't be too surprising, infographics take the factual connection to data and marry it with the design aspects of graphics.
-What would typically be dry data jumps off the page with images, metaphors and colors that brings data to life.
+What would typically be dry data jumps off the page with images, metaphors, and colors that bring data to life.

 Here are eight benefits of infographics and why you can’t afford to give them a blind eye.

 People love information—especially statistics, numbers, and figures.
 Infographics are perfect for compiling a lot of data into one easy-to-follow format that’s both nice to look at and persuasive.

 Not only will your audience appreciate the flawless format of your information, they’ll also find your information more credible and compelling.